brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ### Define Target Demographics

 I will first define the demographic characteristics of tech students that align with my target audience.
-This may include factors such as age range, educational background, level of technical expertise, and specific areas of interest within the tech field.
+This may include factors such as age range, educational background,specific areas of interest within the tech field, and their availability to be interviewed.

+**Academic Background:**
+Verify that the individuals are currently enrolled in or recently graduated from a technology-related program, such as computer science, engineering, information technology, or a related field.

+**Areas of Interest:**
+Determine the specific areas of interest within the tech field that align with your project.
+This could include software development, cybersecurity, data science, artificial intelligence, user experience design, or other specialized domains.

+**Availability and Accessibility:**
+Ensure that the individuals are available and willing to participate in the interview process within your designated timeframe.
+Consider factors such as scheduling conflicts, geographic location (if conducting in-person interviews), and accessibility needs.\

-### Ask Friends/Colleagues that we have worked together from many Tech Courses at CMU.
+### Ask Friends/Colleagues that we have worked together from many Tech Courses at CMU (Which match the demographic criteria).

 I will leverage my friends from Tech Courses in CMU This could include friends from computer science courses, Information Systems Courses, or other relevant tech courses.

-### Ask Friends from My Indonesian CMU Student Organizations
+### Ask Friends from My Indonesian CMU Student Organizations (Which match the demographic criteria).

 I will leverage my Indonesian Student Organization friends and networks within CMU.
 They are really helpful and as well many have tech backgrounds and also studying in tech majors at CMU.